 Coffee break, 2nd coat, cider break.
 That’s it for today.
-I’m very happy with this finish, wipe-on poly is going to be one of my favourite.
+I’m very happy with this finish, wipe-on poly is going to be one of my favourites.

 The 1st and the only sanding before applying the 3rd coat.

-Installing hardware on handmade furniture is like putting icing on a cake.
+Installing hardware on handmade furniture is like putting the icing on the cake.
 I couldn’t wait any longer!

 In the bathroom.
 It’s looking good.

-Still a little tacky, it will be ready to use tomorrow.
+Still a little tacky, but it will be ready to use tomorrow.